 I am a joint EM and ICM trainee now PGY 17 as of 2020 and in final year of training.
 I have worked in Northern Ireland, New Zealand and since 2010 in Dublin.

 In terms or conflicts of interest, I’m yet to find a way to get paid to get paid for this FOAMed stuff.
 I briefly added a donate button to help cover the cost of hosting (particularly for the anatomy podcast) but all the material remains free and I have since taken down the donate option.
 Thanks to all who donated – it really helped keep things going.

 I do occasionally promote some conferences, some times because i just think it’s a good conference, sometimes because I happen to be teaching at it.
 Again, I am yet to get paid to speak at a conference but they will frequently cover expenses such as travel and accommodation and I will try to make that clear when I post about it.

 I have received payment from the VTE Ireland organisation, who pay me to develop and manage their website.
 I also run their twitter account and have created some promotional material for them.
 They have not paid me directly to advertise the VTE Dublin conference here on the site but I think they’re great people and it’s a great conference and am happy to promote it.

-I currently lead the podcast project for RCEM Learning but this is entirely unpaid.
-They have provided some funding for some audio equipment for the project and they cover my expenses to attend meetings
+I did lead the podcast project for RCEM Learning but this is entirely unpaid.
+They have provided some funding for some audio equipment for the project and they cover my expenses to attend meetings.

 POCUSireland is a fun little local project where we’re trying to promote and improve PoCUS across the specialties in Ireland.
 As you guessed it I receive no money for this and cover the expenses and hosting fees myself.